deriv-com/deriv-app/packages/components/stories/contract-card/README.md

 # ContractCard Component

 Shows detailed information of a contract.
-Two types of contracts are available to use: `multiplier` contract and `simple` contracts.
+Two types of contracts are available to use: `multiplier` contract and `simple` contract.
 A contract can be either `completed` or `ongoing`.

 ##### Supported Gestures: